apigee-127/volos/samples/README.md

 2) Click on the "+ Developer App" button
 3) Enter a "Display Name"
 4) Select a developer from the drop-down
+5) Click on the "+ Product" button
-5) Select an API product from the drop-down
+6) Select an API product from the drop-down
-6) Click on the little "check" box so that it works
+7) Click on the little "check" box so that it works
-7) Click on "Save"
+8) Click on "Save"

-Once the app has been created, you'll need the "public key" and "secret key" to run the proxy.
-You can view them in the API, although they're not shown by default -- you have to press a button to do so.
+Once the app has been created, you'll need the "Consumer Key" and "Consumer Secret" to run the proxy.
+You can view them in the console, although they're not shown by default -- you have to press the 'show' button.

 ### Deploy the Proxy